KaunilD/circle_detection_dl/README.md

-#### CV Practical: Circle detection in a noisy image.
+#### CV vs Deep Learning: Circle detection in a noisy image.

 __Overview__

-Goal of this assignment is to build a deep learning pipeline to predict parameters of a circle ( center (x, y) and radius (r)) embedded in a noisy/occluded image $I_N$.
-The pipeline delineated in the following sectionscontains 2 key elements:
+Goal of this experiment is to investigate the performance of a CNN based Circle Detector to predict parameters of a circle ( center (x, y) and radius (r)) embedded in a noisy/occluded image $I_N$.
+The pipeline delineated in the following sections contains 2 key elements:

 1. The denoising backbone - DnCNN.
 2. The feature extractor - CDNet.

-Time taken for modelling the architecture: $\approx$ 20 minutes and cumulative training time for both the networks: $\approx$ 2 hours, spread out over a day on an AWS P2 instance.

 __The denoising backbone: [DnCNN](https://arxiv.org/pdf/1608.03981.pdf)__